-For more information about these variables, see Repeating policies and attributes.
+Learn more about these variables in Repeating policies and attributes.

 Viewing dependents

 Before you change an entity, check what depends on that entity so that you do not introduce unintended consequences.

 - 1. Select the Trust Framework entity.

 - 2. Click the hamburger menu to the right of the entity name.

 - 3. Click View Dependents.